marionettejs/blog/source/_posts/easy-start-with-javascript-frameworks.md

 });
 ```

-Template for View will be placed in scope of body tag.
-In our small example is used [Underscore template engine](http://underscorejs.org/#template)
+The `template` for `View` is a jQuery selector to a script tag in our HTML body.
+For this example, we're using [Underscore template engine](http://underscorejs.org/#template)

 ```
 <script id="template-layout" type="x-template/underscore">